agryashu23/bliss-privacy/privacy.md

 **Privacy Policy**

-This privacy policy applies to the blissbody_app app (hereby referred to as "Application") for mobile devices that was created by Shivam Rajput (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the Blissbody app (hereby referred to as "Application") for mobile devices that was created by Shivam Rajput (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 **Information Collection and Use**